GCSE Science | Equilibrium

 Haber process

-• Rate of reaction - faster
+• Rate of reaction - we want this to be fast

 • high pressure